 He holds a National Goalkeeping Diploma, a National Coaching Diploma and an Advanced National Coaching Diploma from the National Soccer Coaches Association of America (NSCAA).
 He also worked as the Director of Coaching for the Fayetteville Force Soccer Club in Fayetteville, N.C.
 (2008-January 2016) While at the Fayetteville Force Soccer Club Brennan was a part of sending more than 40 players to College and Universities all over the country as student-athletes.
 He has overseen teams complete in nine Kepner State Cup final fours and five champions (one team to a final four and one championship personally in 2009 and 2010.

 Brennan currently assumes the position as head coach of the 99 Boys Classic Soccer team.
 He was also a staff coach for the Olympic Development Program from 2010-2015.

 He earned a bachelor’s of science degree in marketing with a concentration in sports management from Methodist University in December of 2008.
-He completed his master’s degree in marketing from Southern New Hampshire in 2014 and currently resides in Fayetteville with his wife, Lauren, and two dogs, Bella and Pepper.
+He completed his master’s degree in marketing from Southern New Hampshire in 2014 and currently resides in Fayetteville with his wife, Lauren, son, Callum, and dog, Bella.

 Updated August 2, 2018